7 must-sees in Maastricht according to local Maan

 • A la Paco

-Delicatessen where you can taste the flavours of Spain, from fresh tapas and cheeses to authentic charcuterie and olives.
-Located in the heart of the city, a perfect stop for lovers of Spanish cuisine!
-More info on A la Paco
+Delicatessen where you taste the flavours of Spain, from fresh tapas and cheeses to authentic cold cuts and olives.
+More about A la Paco

 A la Paco A La Paco counter